OD-Stega: LLM-Based Relatively Secure Steganography via Optimized Distributions: More Stego-Text Examples

-The example presented in Figure \ref{fig:stego3} illustrates the generated stego-text by fixing the parameter \(C = 0.025\) and comparing the results between an extremely small cutoff value and a typical cutoff value of \(\epsilon = 0.05\).
-In this instance, the green text, corresponding to the normal cutoff, appears logical and coherent, whereas the red text exhibits uncommon word choices after the generation of 10 tokens.
-This example strengthens our conclusion in Section \ref{sec:GPTevaluation}, where the cloud plot illustrated that extremely low cutoff values resulted in lower GPT evaluation scores.
-This occurs because such tokens are not truncated, and the likelihood of being chosen increases after optimization.
+Tables \ref{tab:example_text2} and \ref{tab:example_text3} demonstrate the generated OD-KL stego-text by setting the parameter \(\epsilon = 0.025\) and comparing results from small and larger adjustment values $C$.
+In Table \ref{tab:example_text3}, odd content arises in the larger parameter \(C = 0.05\) stego-text.
+Nonetheless, in most instances, the stego-text generated with a larger \(C\) appears typical, as depicted in Table \ref{tab:example_text2}.

+In Table \ref{tab:example_text_ODTV}, we present examples produced by OD-TV adjustments.
+Notably, SESY demonstrates its strength.
+Even when the text appears normal in the $C=0.05$ scenario, SESY still identifies it as stego-text correctly.

+In tables \ref{tab:OD-Discop_exp1} and \ref{tab:OD-Discop_eg2}, we have included several text samples that illustrate the OD-Discop method.
+In these examples, the cutoff value $\epsilon$ is held constant while the value of the parameter $C$ is varied.
+It is evident that in certain prompts the OD-Discop texts continue to appear normal even when the parameter $C$ is considerably high.
+It is observed that this occurs because such prompts are capable of generating text sequences with higher entropy.
+Tables also show that SESY outperforms FCN as a detector.

-In Figure \ref{fig:longtext2} we show more examples of generated stego-texts using the proposed OD-Stega approach with various parameters.
-It can be seen that as the $(C,\epsilon)$ parameters increase, the embedding capability increases.
+In Figure \ref{fig:longtext2} and \ref{fig:longtext3} we show more examples of generated stego-texts using the proposed OD-Stega approach with various parameters.
+It can be seen that as the $C$ parameters increase for fixed cutoff value, the embedding capability increases.
 The generated stego-texts mostly remain fluent in this parameter range.